kaiyuanshe/open-hackathon/documents/README.md

 The Open Hacakthon can be deployed as a standalone web application, and can leverage Docker based technology to efficiently manage the cloud resources.
 ## Why OpenHackathon
 - **Free**.
 Open Hackathon Platform is an fully open-source under MIT license.
 - **imple**.
 Participants don't need to install or configure anything.
 A html5 capable web browser and a social login account are the only preconditions.
 Nowadays HTML5 is supported in all modern browsers.
-And Open Hackathon platform supports several major OAuth providers including QQ, weibo, github, gitcafe and microsoft live login.
+And Open Hackathon platform supports several major OAuth providers including QQ, weibo, github, and microsoft live login.
 It's easy to support more.
 - **Scalable**.
 Every component of open hackathon platform can be scalable.

 # Glossary